xmos/ai_tools/docs/rst/xcore-ai-coding.rst

 (less memory) or a full interpreter (more memory), and whether code other than AI code is present.

-We support all virtually operators and types that are in TensorFlow Lite for Micro; but only a subset of those operators have been optimized to run on the device.
+We support most operators and types that are in TensorFlow Lite for Micro; but only a subset of those operators have been optimized to run on the device.
+The list of operators supported are TensorFlow Lite for Microcontrollers operations listed in https://github.com/tensorflow/tflite-micro/blob/f474248365ad48654ba8a27ac5bf49a6afbb80e7/tensorflow/lite/micro/all_ops_resolver.cc, except the following operations:
+- ``assign_variable``, ``call once``, ``if``, ``read variable``, ``var_handle``, ``while``.
 Convolutional networks with int8 datatypes typically run at high speed.
 It is fine for some operations to execute as float32.
 As long as the very large convolutions use int8 encodings the model is typically executed efficiently.
 We do support dense layers, but the nature of dense